 The museum has 10 rooms and 3 exhibition areas; here, visitors can find the entire historical trajectory of the Salvadoran Air Force.

 Throughout the museum, visitors will see aeronautical drawings, military uniforms, scale airplane models, helicopter cabins, and airplanes used during different times in El Salvador.

 Ilopango caldera is a result of massive volcanic eruptions that occurred thousands of years ago.
 The outburst that occurred between 410 and 535 AD desolated Mayan cities in the area.

-The Smithsonian channel produced this video, it describes the eruption of Ilopango’s Lake and the effects it had on the world’s climate at that time.
+The Smithsonian channel produced this video; it describes the eruption of Ilopango’s Lake and its effects on the world’s climate at that time.

-The eruptions of 1879 to 1880 formed the group of islands located in the center of the lake, these islands are called “burnt islands.”
-They serve as a reminder of the history this lake carries with it.
+The eruptions of 1879 to 1880 formed the Burnt Islets.
+They serve as a reminder of the history this volcanic crater lake carries with it.

-Additionally, in 2016, researches from the UK published a report saying that they found evidence that a pool of magma is building up beneath Ilopango’s lake.
-Of course, this evidence suggests that San Salvador, the capital might be at risk for a future volcanic eruption.
-It’s an interesting read, click here to read the research’s article.
+In 2016, researchers from the UK published a report saying that they found evidence that a magma pool is building up beneath Ilopango’s lake.

-Ilopango Lake in El Salvador is a fantastic area to spend the day exploring and relaxing with family or friends.
-The caldera has plenty of activities that can be done in a single day.
+Ilopango Lake is a fantastic area to spend the day exploring and relaxing with family or friends.
+The volcanic caldera has plenty of activities that can be done in a single day.

-Lake Ilopango is one of the most popular of the Salvadoran lakes; also, it is centrally located near San Salvador.
-So, take a chance and visit this active volcanic caldera.
+Ilopango is one of the most popular Salvadoran lakes; also, it is centrally located near the capital city of San Salvador.
+Take a chance and visit this active volcanic caldera.